 Becker CPA Review is the most well-known guided review course in the accounting industry.

-Because of all these, Becker commands a significantly higher price for its products –
+As a result, Becker CPA commands a significantly higher price for its products –

 $2890 $3,065 $3,315 in any format (live class, home-study, online).

-So, is Becker THAT good?
-I am a past Becker student and I would like to share my experience with you.
+So, is Becker CPA THAT good?
+I am a past Becker student and I would like to share my experience.

 Becker CPA Review Course Revealed